rcardin/rcardin.github.io/_drafts/it-s-a-kind-of-magic-kinds-in.ì-type-theory.markdown

 ## The beginning of all the sadness

 To make things simple, we start from the Java programming language.
 In Java, you can define a class (a type), which take as input parameter another type.
 It is called a _generic class_.
 For example, think to the `List<T>` type.
-There is a _type parameter_ `T` that one should provide to the compiler when dealing with a `List` to obtain concrete and usable type.
+There is a _type parameter_ `T` that one should provide to the compiler when dealing with a `List` to obtain concrete and usable types.
 Then, we have `List<Integer>`, `List<String>`, `List<Optional<Double>>`, and so on.

-What about if we provide not a concrete type aa the value of the type parameter?
+What about if we provide not a concrete type as the value of the type parameter?
 What about `List<List>`, for example?
 Well, the Java compiler transforms this type into the more safer `List<List<Object>>`, warning you that you are using `List` in a non-generic way.
 And yes, `List<Object>` is an awful concrete type.

 So, it seems that the Java type system allows filling type parameters only with concrete types.
 Fair enough.
 What about the Scala programming language?
 Well, Scala introduces in the game a feature that is called **Higher Kinded Types (HKT)**.
-HKTs allows us to define things like the following.
+HKTs allow us to define things like the following.

 {% highlight scala %}
 trait Functor[F[_]] {